 Now that we have all required elements, navigate to workspace settings and select “System of records”.
 Fill in the settings form with the data we gathered in previous steps:

-• Fill in the dataset name created in step 1
+• Fill in the name of the bucket created in step 2

 • Click Setup